xannhsux/DSCI551_ChatDB4/README.md

 - Verify the MongoDB container is running: `docker-compose ps mongodb`
 - Check MongoDB logs: `docker-compose logs mongodb`

-### Ollama Model Loading Issues
+### Database File Issues

-If the Ollama model fails to load:
+If the application can't find the SQLite databases:
-- Increase the memory allocated to Docker
+- Make sure `hotel_location.db` and `hotel_rate.db` are in the `data/` directory
-- Check Ollama logs: `docker-compose logs ollama`
+- Verify file permissions allow the containers to read the files
-- Try restarting the Ollama container: `docker-compose restart ollama`
+- Try rebuilding the containers: `docker-compose build --no-cache`

 ### API Connection Errors